Concordium/concordium.github.io/source/mainnet/net/guides/update-delegation.rst

         #.
 Select the account on which you want to change your delegation preferences.

         #.
-You can enter the baker ID of a different baker pool to delegate to or select passive if you prefer that.
+You can enter the validator ID of a different staking pool to delegate to or select passive if you prefer that.
 Click **Continue**.
 Then you enter a new amount that you want to delegate and choose whether rewards should be redelegated or not.
 Click **Continue**.

         #.
 Set an expiry date and time for your proposal.
 Consider when you set the expiry time so that the co-signers can return their signatures in time.
 Select Continue.
 You can now generate the transaction.